CSAT and CEQV for nilpotent Maltsev algebras of Fitting length > 2: Absorbing Polynomials

 If $(a_{n},a_{n+1}) = (u(0),u(p(b_1,\ldots,b_k)))$, then $a_{n} \backslash a_{n+1} = u(0) \backslash u(p(b_1,\ldots,b_k))$ is the image of $L$ under the $0$-absorbing polynomial $q(x_1,\ldots,x_n) = u(0)\backslash u(p(x_1,\ldots,x_k))$.
 But then $d = a_{n} + (a_n \backslash a_{n+1}) \in N + q(L)$, which is a contradiction to the maximality of $N$.
 Symmetrically, if $a_{n} \backslash a_{n+1} = u(p(b_1,\ldots,b_k)) \backslash u(0)$ is in the image of $L$ under the $0$-absorbing polynomial $q(x_1,\ldots,x_k) = u(p(b_1,\ldots,b_k)) \backslash u(0)$, then $d = a_{n} + (a_n \backslash a_{n+1}) \in N + q(L)$, which is a contradiction. \end{proof}

-We remark that Lemma \ref{lemma:verbalminimal} in particular implies that, in a finite nilpotent Maltsev algebra, the congruence blocks of all congruences $\gamma$ that can be defined using $\mathbf 1_A$ and the (higher) commutator brackets, are the image of some polynomial.
+In the proof of Lemma \ref{lemma:verbalminimal} we only used that $\Pol(\algA)$ contains loop operations $+,/,\backslash$ as polynomial, thus the lemma also holds in this more general setting.
+Moreover, Lemma \ref{lemma:verbalminimal}(2) implies that the congruence blocks of all congruences $\gamma$ that can be defined using $\mathbf 1_A$ and (nested) commutator brackets (i.e. $\gamma \in \Xi(\mathbf 1_A)$ in the notation of \cite{wires-supernilpotent}), are the image of some polynomial operation.